Last updated - March 22, 2018

 Shipping Method(s) column will be disabled while you are editing the shipping zones.
 Once the shipping zone is created, you can click the title of the zone or hover the cursor around the title and click view.
 This will take you to the next step, where you can add a shipping method.

-The next screen is the settings page of your new shipping zone.
+The next screen is the settings page for your new shipping zone.
 As we have not created a shipping zone yet, WooCommerce displays a welcome message here, with an Add shipping method button

 Click Add shipping method button to pop-up a modal window that has three options for shipping methods.
 These are: